vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 </pre>

 The serialized LightGBM model is deployed for serving using the following ranking profile.
-The simple linear first-phase function as described earlier is also used.
-Re-ranking depth is set to 1K.
+Re-ranking depth is set to 1K (per content node)
-Note that the ranking profile inherits the ranking profile which used for feature scraping, this avoids feature calculation drift so that the exact same feature definition is used both for serving and training.
+Note that the ranking profile inherits the ranking profile which used for feature scraping, this avoids feature calculation drift, since the deployed model uses the exact same feature definition as was used during training.

 <pre>
 rank-profile ltr inherits ltr-scrape {